 Some people try complementary therapies such as special diets, bracelets, acupuncture, etc. There is little research evidence to say how effective such treatments are for RA.
 In particular, beware of paying a lot of money to people who make extravagant claims of success.
 For advice on the value of any treatment it is best to consult a doctor, or contact one of the groups below.

-The prognosis regarding joint damage is perhaps better than many people imagine:
+The outlook (prognosis) regarding joint damage is perhaps better than many people imagine:

-- About 2 in 10 people with rheumatoid arthritis (RA) have a relatively mild form of the disease, and can continue to do most normal activities for many years after the condition first starts.
+- About 2 in 10 people with RA have a relatively mild form of the disease and can continue to do most normal activities for many years after the condition first starts.

 - About 1 in 10 people with RA become severely disabled.